-NICE appraises individual or multiple products, technologies and procedures and develops guidelines on the instructions of the Department of Health or the Welsh Assembly government.
+NICE appraises individual or multiple products, technologies and procedures and develops guidelines on the instructions of the Department of Health and Social Care or the Welsh Assembly government.
 Where necessary, it commissions an independent academic centre known as an assessment group to review available evidence, including submissions by manufacturers, and prepare an evaluation report.
 A NICE appraisal committee then produces an appraisal consultation document (ACD), which includes NICE's provisional view on the cost-effectiveness of a product and its recommendations.
-NICE has a fairly rigid approach to assessing cost effectiveness.
+NICE has a fairly rigid approach to assessing cost-effectiveness.
 It determines the quality-adjusted life year (QALY) associated with a technology and uses that to calculate the cost per QALY saved (i.e., incremental cost-effectiveness ratio (ICER)).
 NICE will favour interventions with a lower ICER.
 If the ICER is less than £20,000, NICE will usually recommend reimbursement.
 For ICERs up to £30,000, it will often exercise its discretion to recommend a product, but above this threshold, it is unlikely to recommend a product unless there are extenuating circumstances.
 Stakeholders and commentators have four weeks to comment on the ACD.
 After considering comments on the ACD, the appraisal committee makes its final recommendations in the final appraisal determination (FAD).
 Stakeholders can appeal against the final recommendations in the FAD to the NICE Appeal Panel.
 If there are no appeals, or an appeal is not upheld, the final recommendations are issued as NICE guidance.
-NICE is currently contemplating whether to move to a more flexible 'value based' approach to health technology assessment.